-Remedial and protective measures, which may be temporary or permanent, may include safety planning, issuance of nocontact directives, residence modifications, academic modifications and support, work schedule modifications, Transportation and Parking Services modifications, interim administrative suspension, suspension from employment, and pre-disciplinary leave (with or without pay).
-Remedial measures are available regardless of whether a Complainant pursues resolution through the Office of Equal Opportunity.
+Support measures are available regardless of whether an Equal Opportunity resolution process is pursued.
+Support measures may be temporary or permanent, and may include issuance of no-contact directives, residence modifications, academic modifications and support, work schedule modifications, safety planning, and Transportation and Parking Services modifications.
+In limited cases, interim administrative action, such as interim suspension and pre-disciplinary leave (with or without pay) may also be considered in accordance with standard University processes.

-The University will maintain the privacy of any remedial and protective measures to the extent practicable and will promptly review and address any alleged violation of the protective measures.
+The University will maintain the privacy of any support measures to the extent practicable and will promptly review and address any alleged violation of support measures.